Rhriti/Google-Chrome-built-in-ai-hackathon/readme.md

-# NemaR : AI file namer
+# **NemaR: The Smart AI Pdf Namer**

-A filename recommendation system that suggests a suitable filename based on its file content,  leveraging Chrome's built-in AI API.
+### **Elevate Your Downloading Experience**
+Imagine this: You download a pdf file, but instead of meaningful clarity, you're greeted with *document(5).pdf*, *new(1).pdf*, or some cryptic jumble like *2020abc123.pdf*.
+Frustrating, isn’t it?
+Now picture sifting through hundreds of such files, struggling to find what you need, wasting precious time, and losing focus on what really matters.

+**Introducing NemaR—your intelligent file-naming companion!**
+This Chrome extension reimagines how you save pdf files by replacing the clunky, outdated 'Save As' dialog with an interactive, modern popup.
+It dynamically suggests filenames tailored to the content of your downloads, putting an end to the chaos and inefficiency of meaningless file names.

+---

-### Problem statement
+### **The Problem**

-Downloading files should be simple, but instead, it’s an everyday frustration.
-You download a file, and it’s named something utterly meaningless like document(5).pdf or 2020abc123.pdf.
-Now you’re stuck renaming files, organizing folders, and wasting time on a task that should be effortless.It's a nightmare re-searching these files because of its absured filename.

-For professionals like researchers, students, developers, or anyone managing a high volume of downloads, this pain compounds into chaos.
-Searching for files becomes a nightmare, mistakes creep into workflows, and your digital life gets messier by the day.

-Why should we settle for this?
-Why should a simple file download feel like a chore?
+Downloading files should be simple, but for so many of us, it’s an everyday frustration:

+- Files are downloaded with meaningless names like *image_12345.pdf* or *notes_final_final.pdf*, turning file organization into a nightmare.
+- Finding specific files later feels like searching for a needle in a haystack.
+- For researchers, students, professionals, and developers dealing with high volumes of downloads, these small annoyances snowball into hours of lost productivity and disorganized chaos.

+We’ve all asked ourselves, **“Why is such a simple task still so broken?”**

+---

-### Solution
+### **The Solution**

-This Chrome extension revolutionizes file downloading by taking away the pain and replacing it with intelligence and ease:
+With NemaR, we’ve transformed pdf file saving into a seamless, intuitive experience.
+Here’s how:

-- AI-Powered Filename Suggestions: Automatically analyze file content (like PDFs) and generate context-aware, human-readable filenames, saving you hours of manual renaming.
+- **✨ AI-Powered Filename Suggestions:** Analyze file content (like PDFs) on the fly and generate human-readable, context-aware filenames that actually make sense.
-- Interactive UI: Switch effortlessly between the default filename and the AI-suggested one.
-Edit filenames in real-time to customize them to your needs without breaking a sweat.
+- **🎨 Interactive UI:** Choose between the AI-suggested filename or the default one with ease.
+Need something unique?
+Customize filenames directly within the popup.
-- One-Click Simplicity: Save files with intelligently suggested names in just a single click, no matter the source.
+- **⚡ Effortless One-Click Saving:** Save files with just a click—faster, smarter, and more organized than ever.

-Say goodbye to unorganized downloads and endless renaming.
-This extension puts you back in control of your files—and your time.
+---

+### **Why NemaR Matters**

+NemaR is more than just a Chrome extension—it’s your productivity partner.
+By solving a universal problem with simplicity and intelligence, it:

+- Saves you countless hours of manual renaming.
+- Keeps your digital workspace organized and clutter-free.
+- Makes searching for files effortless and error-free.

+Say goodbye to download frustration and hello to efficiency.
+With NemaR, you’re not just downloading files—you’re downloading clarity and control.

-## Installation
+### Installation
 Use Chrome Canary or Chrome dev.

 - Go to chrome://flags/